FunctionLab/onboarding/README.md

 ## Servers

 ### Princeton
-Princeton genomics machine information can be found at the FunctionLab GitHub wiki.
+Princeton genomics machine information can be found at the FunctionLab GitHub wiki (https://github.com/FunctionLab/function-docs/wiki).

 ### Flatiron
 Flatiron/Simons server information can be found on the internal wiki.